jrmi/byemail/README.md

 If we believe in the decentralization of the web, it is difficult to believe that most emails are managed by a handful of private companies that lead the market.
 Why ?

-Because, despite their long existence and the dependence of a large part of the population, mail servers are still difficult to install, configure and maintain mainly because they implement features that are not necessary for most end users and their architectur is no longer adapted to today's uses.
+Because, despite their long existence and the dependence of a large part of the population, mail servers are still difficult to install, configure and maintain mainly because they implement features that are not necessary for most end users and their architecture is no longer adapted to today's uses.

 To create a complet mail system, we have to install a SMTP server to receive/send emails then an IMAP or POP3 server to gather the mails and finally a client to read them.
 Don't forget to configure your DNS and pray that your IP will not be banned for misuse.